dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 From an architectural point of view, the database is a non-entity—it is a detail that does not rise to the level of an architectural element.
 Its relationship to the architecture of a software system is rather like the relationship of a doorknob to the architecture of your home.

 I realize that these are fighting words.
-Believe me, I’ve had the fight.
+Believe me, I've had the fight.
 So let me be clear: I am not talking about the data model.
 The structure you give to the data within your application is highly significant to the architecture of your system.
 But the database is not the data model.
 The database is piece of software.
 The database is a utility that provides access to the data.
-From the architecture’s point of view, that utility is irrelevant because it’s a low-level detail—a mechanism.
+From the architecture's point of view, that utility is irrelevant because it's a low-level detail—a mechanism.
 And a good architect does not allow low-level mechanisms to pollute the system architecture.

 Relational  Databases

 Edgar Codd defined the principles of relational databases in 1970.
 By the mid-1980s, the relational model had grown to become the dominant form of data storage.
 There was a good reason for this popularity: The relational model is elegant, disciplined, and robust.
 It is an excellent data storage and access technology.

 But no matter how brilliant, useful, and mathematically sound a technology it is, it is still just a technology.
-And that means it’s a detail.
+And that means it's a detail.

 While relational tables may be convenient for certain forms of data access, there is nothing architecturally significant about arranging data into rows within tables.
 The use cases of your application should neither know nor care about such matters.
 Indeed, knowledge of the tabular structure of the data should be restricted to the lowest-level utility functions in the outer circles of the architecture.